Flood Risk Assessment (FRA) – Northern Ireland (NI)

 - Developments in close proximity to reservoirs or dams

-- Developments at risk of costal flooding (Coastal FRA); and
+- Developments at risk of coastal flooding (Coastal FRA)

 All works are undertaken on a strictly confidential basis.
 If you would like any further information on our Flood Risk Assessment services, please do not hesitate to contact us.

 Types of Flood Risk Assessment in Northern Ireland

 The four main types of Flood Risk Assessment in Northern Ireland are:

 - Pluvial Flood Risk Assessments (surface water flooding)

 - Impounded Waterbodies FRA (reservoirs)

 Fluvial flooding occurs when a river bursts its banks, resulting in flood waters flowing across what would normally be dry land.